 Adding a dynamic feed of choice

-For Google Ads, you have to select a business type and upload your CSV feed.
+Each network will ask for different information.
+For Google Ads, for example, you have to select a business type and upload your CSV feed.
 For Google Ads Retail specifically, fill in your feed XML URL.
-When you use Google Studio, fill in a content source and profile ID, and upload a CSV feed.
-Then, click on “Add feed”.
+Click on "Add feed" once all information is added.

 Now, you have to start mapping your feed in Bannerwise.
 If you want to learn how this is done, continue reading.

 To start with, click on "Map feed" in the following screen:

 To make your life easier while working with dynamic elements in Bannerwise, you have to map each feed attribute (i.e. column name) in your feed.
 Mapping your feed is the next step after adding or uploading your feed and is required to complete the add feed process.

 By mapping your feed, you are connecting your feed attributes to the correct element types in Bannerwise.
 Each reference has to be labeled as an element type or marked as ‘Do not import’.

 There are five element types: image, text, logo, button, and click area.
 Here’s an example: When you map the feed attribute ‘name’ as a text element, you will use Bannerwise text elements for this feed attribute.

 Simply select an element or "Do not import" for each attribute in your feed and click on "Done" when you're finished.